johoule/pygame-platformer/README.md

 - Invent your own power-up which lasts a limited amount of time or until the player hits an enemy.
 - Invent a "power-up" which has a negative consequence on a player other than reducing hearts or lives.
 - Display lives with a character icon x number of lives.
-- Put gaps in your level.
+- Put gaps in the blocks that run along the bottom of the level.
 Then make a player die when they fall through the bottom of the world.
 You'll need to make sure enemies that fall through are also removed from the game.
 Pygame's sprite.kill() function will be useful for this.
 - Make a credits screen for when the player wins the game.
 - Add a 'Pause' stage to the game which is activated when the player presses 'P' (or a button on the joystick).
 All movement and time should stop during a pause stage.
 Pressing 'P' again should resume.
 Be sure to show a message indicating the game is paused.
 - Give points for getting the flag at the end of the level.
 Do so in a way that landing higher on the flagpole earns more points.

 ### Hard